-Take this example: A personal loan of $25,000 over 5 years at 6% interest will have you pay around $4,000 in interest by the end of your loan.
+Take this example: A personal loan of $25,000 over 5 years at 6% interest will have you paying around $4,000 in interest by the end of your loan.
 That same loan and timeframe with a 6% interest rate will charge you around $5,400 in interest.
-That’s over a $1000 difference per one percent of interest rate!
+That’s over a $1000 difference per one percent interest rate!

 Another possible fee is the prepayment fee.
 This is incurred when a borrower chooses to pay off the loan before the agreed-upon date.

 First, take a look at all of your current monthly bills and accumulated debt.
-Calculate the income you have leftover at the end of the month.
+Calculate the income you have left over at the end of the month.
 This will determine your maximum possible monthly payment to repay a personal loan in the future.

 Once you know how much you can afford to pay back per month, determine how long you are willing to do so.
 Repaying a loan affects both your credit score and your overall financial health.

 Do you expect any other future expenses that may get in the way of your monthly payments?
 Have you accounted for accrued interest and fees?
 Remember that some personal loans charge a fee if you plan to repay the loan early.

 Set your boundaries and only take out a personal loan that respects them.

 Perhaps you hope to work on your credit history and do not need to take out a personal loan at this time.
 While taking out a personal loan is always an option, there are other alternatives in the meantime.

 If the situation is not urgent, saving money is the safest way to make a purchase.
 This avoids taking on more debt, thus not negatively affecting your credit score.
 You’ll be able to focus on your current bills and move forward with a financial goal in mind.